kelljchen/shopify-winter2021-ds-challenge/Challenge Responses.md

 Using median, mean, and standard deviation can allow us to have a better idea of variability in the overage order

 ### c.
 What is its value?
-In this case, the median order value is **$284** for the entire dataset.
-This is the value I would recommend using as an estimate for a typical order total.
+In this case, the **median order value is $284** for the entire dataset.
+This is the value I would recommend using as an estimate for a typical order total if we had limited time and resources to conduct a sampling methodology of all the sneaker shops.

 Other potential metrics:

-The recalculated average order value is **$293.72** if we exclude all orders that are classified as outliers (amount greater than $730.50).
+The recalculated average order value is **$293.72** if we exclude all orders that are classified as outliers (amount greater than $730.50) and go directly to calculating the mean of the entire dataset.
 In doing so, this calculation drops 141 orders from the dataset, which are representating really big orders (typically more than 4 pairs of shoes) and shops that sell uniquely expensive stock.
 The standard deviation of this same sample is **$144.4534.**

+The recalculated average order value is **293.8** if we exclude all orders classified as outliers AND run a sampling methodology on the dataset.
+The standard deviation of these sample means is **14.09**.

-The recalculated average order value would be **$302.58** if we only exclude the bulk orders (2000 pairs and more) and expensive stock ($25,725 per pair).
+The recalculated average order value would be **$302.58** if we only exclude the bulk orders (2000 pairs and more) and expensive stock ($25,725 per pair) and do not exclude any other data points defined as outliers.

-If we choose to generate an average by multiplying the average product price by two, the average order value would be **303.5771**.
+If we choose to generate an average by multiplying the average product price by two (the average pairs of shoes purchased), the average order value would be **303.5771**.

+**Overall, from considering both the median and the mean, the average order value is likely to fall between $280-$308.** This was determined by considering the mean and standard deviation calculated from the sampling methodology, and from observing how the median falls within this range.

 ```{r}
 # Median